LocalhostAU/Localhost-Site/source/blog/2017-01-25-example-article.html.md

 date: 2017-01-25
 tags: example
 image: /images/blog/jan-event.jpg
+leadParagraph: Localhost is a meetup designed to connect web, creative and digital communities, unearthing local talent across Australia.
+Prior to it’s inception, Localhost was formerly known as Port80, a community meetup that ran monthly in Perth for 15 years.
+layout: blog-post
 ---

-<p class="lead-paragraph">Localhost is a meetup designed to connect web, creative and digital communities, unearthing local talent across Australia.
-Prior to it’s inception, Localhost was formerly known as Port80, a community meetup that ran monthly in Perth for 15 years.</p>

 Localhost is a meetup designed to connect web, creative and digital communities, unearthing local talent across Australia.
 Prior to it’s inception, Localhost was formerly known as Port80, a community meetup that ran monthly in Perth for 15 years.